ODBC on Linux and UNIX platforms

 You would typically use an ODBC-JDBC gateway if you had an existing application that used the ODBC API to access databases, and wanted to use that application to access a database for which there was no ODBC driver available, but a JDBC driver was available.

 The ODBC calls your application makes are converted to JDBC calls and passed to the JDBC driver.
 As far as the JDBC driver is concerned, the ODBC driver is just another JDBC application.
-As far as the application is concerned, it is using a normal ODBC driver.
+As far as the application is concerned, it's using a normal ODBC driver.

-The ODBC-JDBC gateway is installed on the same machine as your application, and depending on how the gateway was written you:
+You install an ODBC-JDBC gateway on the same machine as your application, and depending on how the gateway was written, you:

 The first of these configurations is the most popular, probably because: